Siege of Krujë (1450): Aftermath

 The siege cost 20,000 Ottoman casualties and over 1,000 Albanian casualties.
-Marin Barleti claims that Murad died of disease under the fortress of Krujë, but Murad in fact died in Edirne in 1451.
-Murad began to retire from Albania out of fear of losing even more men from the Albanian winter, however the retreat itself caused the loss of thousands of Ottoman troops due to attacks from local Albanian militias.
+Marin Barleti claims that Murad died of disease under the fortress of Krujë, but Murad, in fact, died in Edirne in 1451.
+Murad began to retire from Albania out of fear of losing even more men from the Albanian winter, However, the retreat itself caused the loss of thousands of Ottoman troops due to attacks from local Albanian militias.
 Skanderbeg was at the end of his resources.
-He travelled to Ragusa, urging for assistance, and the Ragusans informed Pope Nicholas V. Through financial assistance, Skanderbeg managed to hold Krujë and regain much of his territory.
+He traveled to Ragusa, urging for assistance, and the Ragusans informed Pope Nicholas V. Through financial assistance, Skanderbeg managed to hold Krujë and regain much of his territory.
 Skanderbeg's success brought praise from all over Europe and ambassadors were sent to him from Rome, Naples, Hungary, and Burgundy.
 Skanderbeg then became a vassal of Alfonso V, on March 26, 1451, by the Treaty of Gaeta, gaining much needed men and supplies from the crown of Aragon.

-According to legend, one night during the siege Skanderbeg sent out a herd of goats with a candle on each of the goats' horns.
+According to legend, one night during the siege, Skanderbeg sent out a herd of goats with a candle on each of the goats' horns.
 The encamped Turks believed it to be an Albanian attack and made a movement against the herd.
 When the Turks advanced far enough, Skanderbeg launched an attack against the force, destroying it.
 After the siege was lifted, Skanderbeg commemorated his victory by designing a helmet with the head of a goat on it, as a reference to his "ingenious tactics" used that night.